 Know what the safety requirements are: When you start a new job, read the posted safety standards, rules, and expectations.
 Don’t assume they are the same as the last job.
-Sure OSHA policies are generally across the board, but each employer may add specific guidelines pertinent to his/her company.
+Sure OSHA policies are generally similar across the board, but each employer may add specific guidelines for his/her company.
 It’s your responsibility to make sure you know and understand what is expected.

-Note locations of pertinent information: Taking the time to know where emergency numbers are listed and where items like fire extinguishers and first aid kits are located is important.
+Note locations of pertinent information: Taking the time to know where emergency numbers are listed and locate where items like fire extinguishers and first aid kits are is essential.
 If an accident does occur, knowing this information can make a difference – it may even save a life.

 Follow the guidelines: Knowing and understanding safety protocol doesn’t mean much if you don’t follow it.
 If you need safety goggles, wear them – all the time, not just when the supervisor is present.
 The same goes for gloves, knee pads, back supports, and any other required protective equipment.
 Following the rules helps you and your coworkers to maintain a safe working environment.

 Use common sense: Somethings don’t have to be read in a manual.
 If you spill something, clean it up immediately.
 Keep aisles clear of clutter and other hazards.
 Block off open loading dock doors.
 You get the picture.
 All the safety manuals in the world don’t have the power of protection that comes from employees who are alert to the potential danger and take appropriate action.